Lord Mayor’s Better Suburbs Grants Guidelines - Community Facility Category

 Council may set prioritised project types to respond to key community needs and issues identified by Council.
 If applied, these priorities will be determined before the new financial year and listed at the start of the application form and on Council’s website.
 Examples include sports field lighting, building maintenance, increased diversity of use or participation.

-If your project does not fit with prioritised project types, it will still be considered and assessed.
-Please discuss your proposal with a Council officer before commencing your application.
+If the project does not fit with prioritised project types, it will still be considered and assessed.
+The applicant must discuss their proposal with a Council officer before commencing their application.

 3. Round dates